-Thoughts on the silence in Vienna
+Thoughts on the Silence in Vienna

 Nothing from Johannes, certainly nothing from Beethoven.

-What is happening in the 14th district?
+What's happening in the 14th district?
 Penzing.
 It's far out.

 Maybe he fled?
 Out of the apartment.